A Cubed Sphere Fast Multipole Method: Numerical results: runtime

 \subsection{Serial runtime versus error}

-\Cref{fig:varydtheta} plots the serial runtime (s) versus CSFMM approximation error $E(\phi_{\rm FS},\phi_{\rm DS})$ for computing the $N$-body sum~\cref{eq:nbodysum} using the Laplace kernel~\cref{eq:G_L} and biharmonic kernel~\cref{eq:G_B}.
-The calculation used the icosahedral grid with particle count $N=655362$ (grid spacing $0.25^\circ$).
-Results are shown for CSFMM with MAC = 0.5, 0.7, and degree $n=2:2:14$ increasing from lower right to upper left.
-For given degree~$n$, the error is smaller for MAC = 0.5 than for MAC = 0.7, and the error decreases as the degree~$n$ increases, reaching close to machine precision for MAC = 0.5 and degree $n=14$.
-The runtime increases similarly for both kernels as the error decreases.
-The biharmonic runtime is slightly more than twice the Laplace runtime, which is consistent with the results in~\Cref{tbl:runtimes}.
+\Cref{fig:varydtheta} plots the serial runtime (s) versus CSFMM approximation error $E(\phi_{\rm FS},\phi_{\rm DS})$ for computing the $N$-body sum~\cref{eq:nbodysum} with the Laplace kernel~\cref{eq:G_L} and biharmonic kernel~\cref{eq:G_B}.
+The calculation used the icosahedral grid with particle count $N=655\,362$.
+Results are shown for CSFMM with MAC = 0.5, 0.7, 0.9 and degree $n=2:2:14$ increasing from lower right to upper left on each connected line.
+The error decreases for smaller MAC and larger degree $n$, reaching close to machine precision for MAC = 0.5 and degree $n=14$.
+The runtime increases as the error decreases.
+The biharmonic runtime is slightly more than twice the Laplace runtime, which is consistent with the results in~\Cref{tbl:runtimes} using MAC = 0.7 and $n=6$.
+The results provide guidance on the best choice of MAC parameter and interpolation degree~$n$ to achieve a given error with the least runtime.